-This product uses a number of open source software packages which are listed below.
+This product uses a number of open source software packages which are listed in the section "Software packages" on page 6.

 The open source software is provided free of charge.
 You are entitled to use the open source software in accordance with the respective license conditions as provided in the following chapters.